swiftlang/swiftly/Documentation/SwiftlyDocs.docc/swiftly-cli-reference.md

     $ swiftly install 5.7-snapshot
     $ swiftly install main-snapshot

 Install whatever toolchain is currently selected, such as the the one in the .swift-version file:

     $ swiftly install

+NOTE: Toolchains are downloaded to a temporary file that is later cleaned up by the installation process.
+If these files are too big for your usual temporary directory you can choose another location by setting the `TMPDIR` environment variable.

+    $ TMPDIR=/large/file/tmp/storage swiftly install latest

 **--use:**